fireship-io/fireship.io/content/courses/js/_index.md

 ## 🦄 What will I learn?

-This course is focusd on the basics of [JavaScript](https://git-scm.com/) - the world's most [commonly used](https://survey.stackoverflow.co/2022/) programming language.
+This course is focused on the basics of [JavaScript](https://git-scm.com/) - the world's most [commonly used](https://survey.stackoverflow.co/2022/) programming language.
 Here's what you'll get out of it...

 - 👶 The Basics of JavaScript
 - 👨‍🎤 Advanced concepts broken down in a quick no-BS format